getzlab/share_icomut/README.md

 ### Authenticate gcloud
 1) Download and install the Google Cloud SDK command line interface, following [these instructions](https://cloud.google.com/sdk/docs/install-sdk).
+  - Note: Python typically must be installed locally in order to install gcloud SDK.
 2) After installation, open a command line terminal (search for `terminal` on Mac or `PowerShell` on Windows)
 3) Type command and follow instructions to authenticate using your google account:
 ```